AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

     ![launch-aspire-dashboard.png](../media/launch-aspire-dashboard.png)

-    If you get a certificate not trusted message on the web browser, close the browser and `CTRL + click` on the dashboard link again.
+    If you get a *Your connection isn't private* message on the web browser, close the browser and `CTRL + click` on the dashboard link again.

 1. The .NET Aspire dashboard has pages to manage all project resources, view console output, structured logs, traces for each request, and metrics emitted by various libraries.
 In the dashboard, launch our chat application by clicking on the `http://localhost:8100` endpoint.